mindc0re1/qa-daxtra-capture-test/README.md

 1. Clone this repo: `git clone https://github.com/yourusername/qa-automation-scripts.git`
 2. Open in IntelliJ IDEA.
 3. Ensure Java and Gradle are installed.
 I have used Java: v.
 17.0.12 and Gradle 7.4
-4. Ru a test on MainPageTest.java
+4. Run a test on MainPageTest.java
 ## Next Steps
 - Add more test cases for complex scenarios.